-Cutscene Power to the Max:
+- Cutscene Power to the Max:

 - Kanna is a justified example.
-During her first appearance, she was able to conjure an explosion that could annihilate an entire battlefield, but when she becomes playable, she is practically useless in battle (she has low HP/MP, poor attack points that actually uses up MP even though it's not a magical attack and has little practical skills).
+During her first appearance, she was able to conjure an explosion that could annihilate an entire battlefield, but when she becomes playable, she is practically useless in battle (she has low HP/MP, poor attack points that uses up MP even though it's not a magical attack and has little practical skills).
 When Vance lampshades this, she explains that her "powers" are derived from Alchemy, and the one she demonstrated in the cutscene was her most powerful spell, which would be very difficult to recreate because of the rare ingredients it requires.

 - Anderson is a milder case.
 Several (optional) cutscenes showed him vanquishing a large group of enemies with a single strike.
 While he's still a good fighter — the strongest members of the party, in fact — he is unable to perform such feats in the gameplay.
 Also justified since he is intentionally holding back.

 - Then there is also Clifton, who managed to One-Hit Kill four Dillon soldiers when confronting Orrum in Somerset.
 In the actual gameplay, he's one of the weaker party members, having lower damage output than Vance, North, Anderson and Roper.

 - Dreadful Musician: Zigzagged with Sardinia.
 She's one of the most famous singers in the kingdom, but Vance thinks her voice is dreadful, and several people agree with him when he pointed this out during her performance.
-However, his mother, North, and the Baron loves her singing, even though her songs could scare away a dragon due to how terrible it is.
+However, his mother, North, and the Baron love her singing, even though her songs could scare away a dragon due to how terrible it is.

 - Dynamic Difficulty: The game has an "Easy" and "Hard" mode, with the "Hard" mode giving you less gold and more difficult puzzles, though you can switch between the two any time during the game's playthrough.